jaideep777/Flare/README.md

 # Gridded Spatial Modelling library

-libGSM is a simple library for building spatial models on geographical grids using NetCDF file format for data input/output.
+FLARE is a GPU-accelerated library for building spatial models on geographical grids using NetCDF file format for data input/output.